 Undergraduate students with a cumulative quality point average of 3.
-0 or higher may take graduatelevel nursing courses.
+0 or higher may take graduate-level nursing courses.
 In order to take more than six graduate-level credits, students must be matriculated in a graduate program.

 Students in the bachelor of science undergraduate program (RN4) may double count up to three credits of graduate-level nursing courses and apply them to both the bachelor of science undergraduate degree and to the master of science graduate degree.
 Students in the Baccalaureate Completion Program for Registered Nurses undergraduate program (RN-BS) may apply up to twelve credits of graduate level nursing courses to the undergraduate degree and also to the master of science graduate degree.
 Students in the Accelerated Bachelor of Science (ABS) may take three graduate-level nursing credits and these credits will apply to both the undergraduate degree and to the master of science graduate degree.
+Registration is based upon course requirements and space availability.